Lawrence O'Donnell: Political views

 In a 2005 interview, O'Donnell called himself a "practical European socialist."
 O'Donnell also declared himself a "socialist" on the November 6, 2010, Morning Joe show, stating: "I am not a progressive.
 I am not a liberal who is so afraid of the word that I had to change my name to 'progressive'.
 Liberals amuse me.
 I am a socialist.
 I live to the extreme left, the extreme left of you mere liberals."
 On the August 1, 2011, episode of The Last Word, O'Donnell further explained: "I have been calling myself a socialist ever since I first read the definition of socialism in the first economics class I took in college".

 Philanthropy

-In 2010, O'Donnell made a trip to Malawi with the intent of providing schoolroom desks for female children, who had never seen desks.
+In 2010, O'Donnell made a trip to Malawi with the intent of providing schoolroom desks for female children who had never seen desks.
 MSNBC and UNICEF partnered to create the K.I.N.D.
 Fund—Kids in Need of Desks—with a mission to deliver desks to Malawian schools.
-As of 2023, the K.I.N.D.
+By 2023, the K.I.N.D.
 Fund had raised $40 million for desks and scholarships to support the education of Malawian schoolgirls.
-Since its inception, the K.I.N.D.
-Fund has supplied 330,000 desks for 1.1 million students and scholarships for 27,600 girls.
+As of December 2025, the K.I.N.D.
+Fund has supplied 405,000 desks for 1.6 million students and scholarships for 38,000 girls.